 Recent work has extended this idea to RL~\citep{eaton2023replicable, karbasi2023replicability}, adapting the definition of replicability from the supervised setting; rather than drawing two samples from the same distribution, one asks that two runs of the RL algorithm (with fixed internal randomness) in the same MDP yield identical final policies.
-For instance, a Q-learning agent with epsilon-greedy exploration interacts with a stochastic environment (external randomness) while using a random internal process for exploration decisions (internal randomness).
-Running the agent twice on the stochastic environment with the same internal random seed should produce the same policy with high probability.
-Yielding identical policies, rather than merely achieving similar rewards, is crucial for predictable and analyzable behavior.
-This stricter requirement eliminates subtle but potentially impactful behavioral differences that could arise from external variations in the training data and cause drastic failure in safety-critical applications~\citep{garcia2015comprenehsive}.
+For instance, a Q-learning agent with epsilon-greedy exploration interacts with a stochastic environment (external randomness) starting with a randomly initialized policy (internal randomness).
+Running the agent twice on the environment with the same internal random seed should produce the same policy with high probability.
+Obtaining identical policies, rather than merely achieving similar rewards, is crucial for predictable and analyzable behavior.
+This stricter requirement eliminates subtle but potentially impactful behavioral differences that arise from variations in the training data and cause drastic failure in safety-critical domains~\citep{garcia2015comprenehsive}.

-Our results rely on a key technique by~\citet{impagliazzo2022reproducibility} that uses randomized rounding to obtain replicability in vector spaces which we extend to matrix spaces.
+Our results rely on a key technique by~\citet{impagliazzo2022reproducibility} that uses randomized rounding to obtain replicability in vector spaces, which we extend to matrix spaces.
 We state a slightly adapted version of their results in Algorithm~\ref{alg:repgridround} and Theorem~\ref{lem:rounding}.

 Algorithm~\ref{alg:repgridround} will return a version of the input matrix $A$ that has been rounded to a randomly shifted grid of intervals in each dimension.
 This rounded version is a replicable estimate that does not differ too much from the original estimate, as formalized in the following: